cquxl/DAGCT-BLS/README.md

 ## Contact

-If you have any questions or want to use the code, please contact xionglang@stu.cqut.edu.cn
+If you have any questions or want to use the code, please contact 20241401008@stu.cqu.edu.cn/xionglang@stu.cqut.edu.cn/840015412@qq.com